Max Scherzer: 2018: 300 strikeouts

-Before the 2018 season, Sports Illustrated graded Scherzer as the top pitcher, and fourth-best overall player in baseball, following Trout, José Altuve, and Kris Bryant.
+Before the 2018 season, Sports Illustrated graded Scherzer as the top pitcher, and fourth-best overall player in baseball, following Trout, Jose Altuve, and Kris Bryant.
 In his first 98 starts with the Nationals from 2015 to 2017, Scherzer accumulated the most innings, strikeouts, and pitching WAR.
 He began a game with at least five hitless innings 11 times, including successfully concluding two no-hitters.
-He made his third Opening Day start for Washington and struck out seven consecutive Cincinnati Reds batters on the way to a 2−0 win.
+He made his third Opening Day start for Washington and struck out seven consecutive Cincinnati Reds batters on the way to a 2–0 win.
 He set a club Opening Day record with ten batters struck out overall.
 While playing Atlanta on April 9, he stole his first career base in the seventh inning, versus pitcher Peter Moylan and catcher Kurt Suzuki.
-On the mound Scherzer gained a complete game shutout, the fifth of his career.
+On the mound, Scherzer gained a complete-game shutout, the fifth of his career.
 He struck out 10 and allowed two hits and no walks.
 He earned the NL Pitcher of the Month Award in April while leading the league in strikeouts (57) and wins (4), and ranking fourth in each of ERA (1.62), WHIP (0.82) and opposing batting average (.165).

 On May 6, Scherzer became the first pitcher in major league history to produce 15 strikeouts in one game in 6 1/3 innings (19 outs) or fewer, doing so versus the Philadelphia Phillies.
-Twelve consecutive outs occurred vía strikeout, including striking out the side in the third, fourth, and fifth innings.
+Twelve consecutive outs occurred via strikeout, including striking out the side in the third, fourth, and fifth innings.
 It was the second-longest such streak in major league history, his fifth career 15-strikeout game, and the 69th with at least 10.
 He made his following start versus the Arizona Diamondbacks, where he struck out 11 batters and hit an RBI double for the go-ahead run in the fourth inning that furnished a 3–1 Nationals victory.
 In a May 19 start versus the Dodgers, Scherzer struck out 13, including dispatching his 100th of the season in 63 innings.
 It eclipsed Kerry Wood's record for fewest innings to reach 100 strikeouts with 65 2/3 which happened in 2001.
 Still the Nationals lost the game, 4–5, off a blown save by Sean Doolittle.